 Formerly known as Ebayclassifieds, Close5 is a good option to buy or sell locally in San Francisco, San Diego, or Los Angeles.
 Although, there are plenty of listings for the rest of the country as well.

 You can find just about anything on Close5.
 When browsing the product listings, the setup looks like a classic Polaroid picture where underneath each picture is the price and product name in a white rectangle.

-You can text message with the buyer or seller within the Close5 app and also make an offer through the app as well.
+You can text message with the buyer or seller within the Close5 app.
+You can also make an offer through the app as well.

-There are Bookoo locations located all across the country and many are in towns with military bases, making it easier for military members to buy or sell belongings with the most recent move.
+There are Bookoo locations located all across the country.
+Many are in towns with military bases, making it easier for military members to buy or sell belongings with the most recent move.

 To help become more personal, Bookoo has sellers create a profile that includes a short bio and picture.
 The profile also lists the types of items you have listed in the past.

-While this site is a little smaller than the others at 2,355,912 current members, it has an easy to use platform to buy or sell (they even have live chat support) with a social media feel that is also family-friendly.
+While this site is a little smaller than the others at 2,355,912 current members, it has an easy to use platform for buying or selling.
+They have live chat support, and a social media feel that is also family-friendly.

 8. Trove Market